Friday, December 16, 2016

 “Looks like some Indian relic to me,” Bones said.
 “What happened back there?”

-“Driver of a black truck ran him off the road.
-I got his tag.”
+“The driver of a black truck ran him off the road.
+I got his tag number.”

 Buck glanced at his skinned elbows and blisters on his palms.
 After wiping the blood from his face with his blue bandanna, he wrapped it around his right hand.
 Bones didn’t let him finish, moving around the cot to check him out.